dieob/bowling-score/README.md

 	```
 ### Running Unit Tests

-- If you want to run tests, run the  `test`  goal.
-It will run all the tests.
+- Run the  `test`  goal.
+It will run all the unit tests.

     ```bash
     mvn test